flipifucan/ElkStack-Security/WEEK13/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...

-        Pass te buck$$$ automation is the future and if you can free up admins for other work, moving forward, the furture will look brighter.
+        Automation is the future and if you can free up admins for other work, moving forward, the furture will look brighter.
 Automating daily tasks is best practice to elliminate errors also.
 By using the same playbooks updating and installing web servers to the network will be much faster and easier.

 The playbook implements the following tasks:
 - _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._
 - ...
 Install Docker add containers as needed. **intall docker .io, python3, docker module**
 - ...
 Install Ansible configure playbooks and config files. **configure elk server and memory increase. download elk docker container and configure it.**

-The following screenshot displays the result of running **`docker ps`** after successfully configuring the ELK instance.
+The following screenshot displays the result of running **docker ps** after successfully configuring the ELK instance.

 ![Docker ps output](IMAGE/elk_docker_ps.png)